By Michele C Farmer, on 29 January 2020

 More digital skills development opportunities…

-We have a vast range of high-quality video-based courses available at LinkedIn Learning.
-LinkedIn Learning is the new platform on which we are now hosting our Lynda.com content.
+Learn online with a vast range of high-quality video-based courses from LinkedIn Learning.
+This is the new platform on which we are now hosting Lynda.com content.
 These cover technical skills but also business, personal and creative skills as well.
 Visit the UCL LinkedIn Learning page to find out more.

 Not sure what you need or have a more specific issue you would like help with?
 Come along to one of the Digital Skills Development drop ins for more individual support.